pmndrs/assets/README.md

     <Text font={suspend(inter)}>hello</Text>
 ```

-### Dynamic import
+### Dynamic import (recommended 👍)

-If you import the asset will be bundle split, it will not be part of your main bundle.
+If you import dynamically the asset will be bundle split, it will not be part of your main bundle.

 ```jsx
 const city = await import('@pmndrs/assets/hdri/city.exr').then((m) => m.default)